mathias-mike/Project-Sparkify/Data Lake/README.md

 In this project, I am task to build an ETL pipeline for a data lake hosted on S3.
 This will allow their analytics team to continue finding insights in what songs their users are listening to.

-## Step
-1. Configure and launch an AWS EMR clauster.
-2. Get an AWS_ACCESS_KEY_ID and an AWS_SECRET_ACCESS_KEY and add it to a file called `dl.cfg`.
-3. Copy the `dl.cfg` file as well as the `etl.py` script to the EMR instance.
-4. Submit the `etl.py` sript to the spark cluster.

 ## Requirements
 * An AWS account
 * An AWS programmatic user with AmazonS3 permissions